firadfd/Note-App/README.md

 # Plan2Do

-Plan2Do is a  simple notepad app, built with Kotlin using Room DB, LiveData, and following Model-View-ViewModel (MVVM) with clean architecture & it’s designed using jetpack compose.
+Plan2Do is a  simple notepad app, built with Kotlin using Room DB,Hilt,Fragments LiveData, and following Model-View-ViewModel (MVVM).
 ## Features

 - Light/dark mode toggle